trofima/clean-architecture-playground/presentation.md

 **And start at last writing trully flexible, reusable and reliable code.**

+[^1]: Based on Clean Architecture bool by Bob Martin.

-[^1]: An Entity is an object within our computer system that embodies a small set of critical business rules operating on Critical Business Data.
+[^2]: An Entity is an object within our computer system that embodies a small set of critical business rules operating on Critical Business Data.
 The Entity object either contains the Critical Business Data or has very easy access to that data.
 The interface of the Entity consists of the functions that implement the Critical Business Rules that operate on that data ("Clean Architecture" Bob Martin).

-[^2]: A Use Case is a description of the way that an automated system is used.
+[^3]: A Use Case is a description of the way that an automated system is used.
 It specifies the input to be provided by the user, the output to be returned to the user, and the processing steps involved in producing that output.
 A use case describes application-specific business rules as opposed to